Racism in Mexico: Afro-Mexicans

 Mexico was a major trading point in the Atlantic Slave Trade.
-Small populations of Afro-Mexicans still exist today in Mexico.
+2.5% population of Afro-Mexicans still exist today in Mexico.
 In Southern Mexican towns near Belize, where the Afro-Mexican population is larger, there is a general negative attitude towards people of African descent.

+White Mexicans

+Whitexican is a term used to refer to white-skinned Mexicans who usually have social and economic advantages, and who allegedly "are not aware of the prevailing system of inequalities in Mexico and believe that all Mexican citizens have the same opportunities."
+Critics of the term have called it an example of "reverse racism" toward white people, who are a minority in the country.